slowernews/slowernews/README.md

 ### How do you curate articles?

 Articles are hand selected.
 Everything that calls my attention and passes the «trivia filter» will be added to Slower News.
-It's certainly affected by my biases <a href="https://github.com/slownews/wisdom-tldr-guide/blob/master/FAQ%20%26%20CHANGELOG.md#what-are-your-main-biases">(I'm aware of these)</a> and most articles were on Hacker News.
+It's certainly affected by my biases [(I'm aware of these)](https://github.com/slownews/wisdom-tldr-guide/blob/master/FAQ%20%26%20CHANGELOG.md#what-are-your-main-biases) and most articles were on Hacker News.

 ### How often is Slower News updated?